 Question: Yangki, I’ve read many of your articles and you seem to advocate not giving your ex space.
 Why is that?
 Almost all experts say giving someone space is healthy for all relationships.
 I just wonder what you base your advice on?

 Yangki’s Answer: If you read my articles more carefully, you will actually see that I’m all for “giving your ex space”.
-I even have an online course designed just for the purpose of learning how to balance closeness and space.

 The difference between my advice and most other people’s advice is that I’m more about approaching the issue of “giving space” from a place of love rather than fear or anger, connection rather than disconnection.